IDunion/OpenIDIDComm/README.md

 ## OID4VP Extension
 ![OID4VP Diagram](/Diagramme/oid4vp_didcomm_midconnection.png "OID4VP Extension")

-The OID4VP protocol is extended similiar to the OID4VC flow but with switched roles.
+The OID4VP protocol is extended similiar to the OID4VC flow but with reversed roles.
 Again, the Authorization Request contains a DID for usage with DIDComm, but this time the Verifier sends the Request and the Wallet initiates the DIDComm channel.

-The Authorization Response is treated the same way as described in the OID4VC extension.
+The Authorization Response is treated the same way as described in the In-Stream OID4VC extension.